julzaza/wildwitchherbs/_posts/2025-09-22-vlach-magic-negotin-serbia.md

 She might boil **nettle** for strength, burn **sage** for cleansing, or tuck **yarrow** beneath a child’s pillow to guard against nightmares.

 Some babas are said to meet at crossroads under the waning moon, trading charms and secret words in the Vlach language so old that outsiders hear only whispers.

+**Did You Know?** In Negotin, some babas still gather herbs at dawn before the first church bell, believing it doubles their potency.

 Learn exactly which **[Herbal Companions Vlaska Babas Turn To](/herbs-vlach-wise-women/)**.